-The above is proposed as a minimal initial stakeholder assessment.
-At this stage, it may also be useful to add a further column on "Capacity" for each SDG target indicator in order to rate the capacity of each stakeholder to produce relevant data / statistics to support the account compilation or to be able to use the accounts in their decision-making processes once they have been compiled.
+Table 2 is presented as a minimal initial stakeholder assessment.
+The actual stakeholders will be country-specific and this list should be adapted to the national situation.
+Further details on how to structure a stakeholder assessment for implementation of the SEEA are provided in Section IV and Annex III of the UNSD (2014) SEEA Implementation Guide.
+For instance, it may also be useful to add a further column on "Statistical Capacity" for each stakeholder to produce relevant data / statistics to support the account compilation or to be able to use the accounts in their decision-making processes, once they have been compiled.

-Column SDG 6.6.1 : SDG 11.7.
-1 SDG 15.1.
-1 SDG 15.3.
-1
+Acco ounts fo r Calculating :

+Stakeholder category Central government agencies Human, industry and economic government agencies Environment and natural resource government agencies Universities (specify institute or centre) NGOs and private industry associations SDG 6.6.1: SDG 11.7.2 1 SDG 15.1.1 L SDG 15.3.1 L

-1 2 3 4 5 6 7 8 9
+Stakeholder 1 2 3 4 5 6 7 8 9

-Stakeholder category Stakeholder Producer User Producer User Producer User Producer User
+Stakeholder Producer User Producer User Producer User Producer User

-Central government National Statistics Office
+National Statistics Office

 agencies Central Bank

+Ministry of Finance

-Human, industry and
+industry and Culture

-economic government

-agencies
+government agencies

-Environment and Environment
+Environment

-natural resource Water
+Water

-government agencies Energy
+government Energy

-Minerals

-Universities (specify University centre 1
+Universities University centre 1

-institute or centre) University centre 2
+centre) University centre 2

-NGOs and private Industry associations
+private Industry associations

-industry associations National environmental
+- National environmental

-NGOs

-International NGO
+NGOs International NGO